-Christmas, Thanksgiving, Valentines, Halloween etc. They all come every.single.year.
-It’s totally evergreen acceptable to create posts that are styled with these holiday themes.
+Christmas, Thanksgiving, Valentines, Halloween etc. They all come every single year.
+It’s totally evergreen-acceptable to create posts that are styled with these holiday themes.
 Nonetheless, sometimes holiday posts, despite the fact that they come every year, can be “so last year.”
 Outdated posts will not be a post that attracts readers to your blog.
 To create photos and posts that will last through ages think about the classics about a holiday.

 What are their colors, their staples in décor?
 Try not to go with fads of the day, but take your style and what is classic and make it your brand.
 When you do this your post will never go out of style.
 Here is an example of what is “classic.”

-Things to stay away from are trendy props, décor and patterns.
+Things to stay away from are trendy props, décor, and patterns.
 Remember when chevron print was so in?
 And right now it’s all about the buffalo plaid?
-Take into consideration all your styling, props (and even editing styles) and ask yourself if you would still like it in two years.
+Take into consideration all your styling, props (and even editing styles), and ask yourself if you would still like it in two years.
 Ask yourself, “Is this evergreen content?”

-Creating Evergreen Content During the Holidays
+Staying Evergreen Throughout the Holidays

 A cookie is a cookie.
 Even though you choose to post it during the middle of December doesn’t mean it’s a “Christmas cookie.”
 It’s just a good cookie to make for Christmas, and also any other month of the year.
 You want your readers to know this cookie is THAT good and they CAN make it all year long.
 So, how do you take this cookie and make it festive for the time of year it’s posted, and also when readers look at your cookies in April?
 (You don’t want them clicking away because it’s decorated with Christmas lights and berries.)
-Here are a few steps.

 The first set will be for the rest of the month that do not revolve around the holiday.
 The second set (or it can even just be a single photo) will be holiday styled.
 Keep both sets in the post!
 After the holiday has passed you can return to your post and relocate the holiday pictures to the bottom of the post.
 Give your readers a call to action — “Come back during the Holiday make these!
 See how beautiful!”
 Even tell them to pin it so they don’t forget.